gvwilson/thirdbit/src/fiction/bear/index.md

 instantly making the prince wish his tutor knew when *not* to be so meticulous about facts.
 There had been protests in Chaghan too, and in other nearby kingdoms.
-The idea that the law ought to be long to everyone appealed to a lot of people, and it was hard to argue that it would lead to chaos when Garheim and Thind and elsewhere seemed to manage just fine.
+The idea that the law ought to belong to everyone appealed to a lot of people, and it was hard to argue that it would lead to chaos when Garheim and Thind and elsewhere seemed to manage just fine.